 •Inclusion of attachments.

-Modeler Services offers different plans that adjust to your needs: Personal, Workgroup or Enterprise.
+There are different Bizagi Modeler plans that adjust to your needs: Personal, Professional, Workgroup or Enterprise.

 Some features are only available for a specific plan, and that is the case for Extended attributes validations, which will be described in detail in this section.

-For more information on Modeler Services, refer to this section.
+For more information on Bizagi Modeler plans, refer to this section.

 Bizagi allows model editors to document their processes and its elements.
 The information added on Bizagi Modeler to processes and elements will be considered and properly organized when exporting documentation to multiple formats.